What Is Property of the Bankruptcy Estate?

 The bankruptcy estate includes the property you own at the time that your Chapter 7 or Chapter 13 bankruptcy petition is filed.
 This means “all your stuff” when you filed unless specifically exempted under the bankruptcy code.
 If you owned it, or had a right to own it when you filed, it’s part of the bankruptcy estate.

-Assets you become entitled to after your filing aren’t included in the bankruptcy estate, except for a few exceptions.
+Assets you become entitled to after your filing aren’t included in the bankruptcy estate, except for a few exceptions such as awards of life insurance and inheritances within a certain timeframe.
 The following are common types of property included in the bankruptcy estate.

 Your Bankruptcy Estate includes: